kintone-workshops/timeline-generator-amcharts/README.md

 ---

-## Step 6 - Editing index.js - Input Kintone data into the chart
+### Step 6 - Editing index.js - Input Kintone data into the chart <!-- omit in toc -->

 File: [/src/index.js](./src/index.js)
 * We access the database records from Kintone's `event.records` object.